PS5 news: Xbox’s Phil Spencer praises the DualSense controller!

+In short, yes.
 The long answer comes from a Sony blog post, which put it like this: “A quick update on backward compatibility – With all of the amazing games in PS4’s catalogue, we’ve devoted significant efforts to enable our fans to play their favourites on PS5.

 “We believe that the overwhelming majority of the 4,000+ PS4 titles will be playable on PS5.”

 Sony also announced that PS4 controllers will only work on the PS5 when playing PS4 games, while a DualSense will be able to do both.
 Considering the new features of the DualSense, it makes sense for the previous version to be slowly phased out like this.

 We were first treated to a full console reveal in Sony’s June showcase that showed off TWO PS5 consoles: the Standard and Digital Editions.

 As we have all learned since, the PS5 is pretty huge, and can look quite intimidating next to other consoles.
 PlayStation’s VP of UX Design, Matt MacLaurin confirmed on his LinkedIn of all places that the PS5’s size is to ensure it keeps cool while playing next-gen titles.